gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 objective.

-However, the option to customize the configuration metadata and behavior of [vmware-gemfire-short-name] is there if you need it, and [spring-data-gemfire-name]'s annotation-based configuration quietly backs away.
+However, the option to customize the configuration metadata and behavior of GemFire is there if you need it, and Spring Data for VMware GemFire's annotation-based configuration quietly backs away.
 You need only specify the configuration attributes you wish to adjust.
-Also, as we will see later in this document, there are several ways to configure a [vmware-gemfire-short-name] feature or embedded service by using the annotations.
+Also, as we will see later in this document, there are several ways to configure a GemFire feature or embedded service by using the annotations.

-You can find all the new [spring-data-gemfire-name] Java `Annotations` in the `org.springframework.data.gemfire.config.annotation` package.
+You can find all the new Spring Data for VMware GemFire Java `Annotations` in the `org.springframework.data.gemfire.config.annotation` package.

-## <a id="configuring-with-spring"></a>Configuring [vmware-gemfire-short-name] Applications with Spring
+## <a id="configuring-with-spring"></a>Configuring GemFire Applications with Spring

-Like all Spring Boot applications that begin by annotating the application class with `@SpringBootApplication`, a Spring Boot application can easily become a [vmware-gemfire-short-name] cache application by declaring any one of three main annotations:
+Like all Spring Boot applications that begin by annotating the application class with `@SpringBootApplication`, a Spring Boot application can easily become a GemFire cache application by declaring any one of three main annotations:

 - `@ClientCacheApplication`